timburr1/timburr1.github.io/cv.md

 * Monitored production environment for problems
 * Automated menial tasks such as resetting user passwords

-2008 - 2010
-Work/Study | Chick-Fil-A | Norman, OK
-* Worked with a team to cook, clean, and maintain customer satisfaction in a fast-paced setting

 May 2006 - Jul 2012
 Lifeguard, Counselor, and Shooting Sports Co-Director | BSA Camp Tapico | Kalkaska, MI
 * Developed personal leadership skills in a non-profit environment